This Oatmeal Butterscotch Chip Cookie Will Take You Back

 Want to bake a treat everyone will love?
 Whip up a giant batch of these nostalgia-inducing cookies.

 This rich, velvety oatmeal butterscotch chip cookie recipe will become an instant favorite.
 Butterscotch is a gem in the dessert world because of its buttery sweetness.
 Oh, and the buttermilk—don’t get me started!
 Its gentle tang balances out the butterscotch and gives your cookies the perfect texture.
-If you don’t have buttermilk at home, here’s how to make it.
+If you don’t have buttermilk at home, here’s how to make buttermilk from scratch.

 For another timeless oatmeal cookie recipe, bake your own homemade oatmeal cream pies, our version of the Little Debbie classics.